 Atmospheric predictors are identified by using the geopotential height at 500 hPa.
-The daily geopotential is derived from the ERA-Interim reanalysis (ERAI, Dee et al., 2011) with a spatial resolution of 1.125° covering the period from 1979 to the present.
+The daily geopotential is derived from the ERA Interim reanalysis (ERAI, Dee et al. 2011) with a spatial resolution of 1.125 degrees covering the period from 1979 to the present.

-The forecast products (precipitation and 500 hPa geopotential height) are derived from the ENS of the ECMWF (Molteni et al., 1996).
-The ENS is the latest version of the ECMWF Ensemble extended forecast model and is composed of one unperturbed member and 50 perturbed members, distinguished by different initial conditions and representations of model uncertainties.
-In addition to these forecasts, the ECMWF produces hindcasts that are initialized on the same date of the ENS for the last 20 years with five members only.
-In 2012, it was extended once a week to a 32-day lead time and the horizontal resolution varies from Tl639 (32 km) from t + 0 to t + 10 days to Tl319 (64 km) from t + 11to t+32 days.
-All of these data sets have been re-gridded onto a regular grid of 1° resolution based on an averaging upscaling method.
-The rationale of using coarser resolution is (i) to detect and so focus on larger-scale precipitation deficits and (ii) to take into account spatial bias in the model that could detect the right precipitation signal but with a slight spatial phasing error.
+The forecast products (precipitation and 500 hPa geopotential height) are derived from the extended ensemble system of the ECMWF (ENS hereafter, Molteni et al. 1996).
+The ENS is the latest version of the ECMWF ensemble model and is composed of one unperturbed member and 50 perturbed members, distinguished by different initial conditions and representations of model uncertainties.
+In addition to these forecasts, the ECMWF produces hindcasts that are initialized the same date of the

-In order to build the baseline (following a normalization technique) and to have a time series long enough to calculate the scores, 21 years of hindcasts (November 1992 to November 2013) of the forecasts (November 2012 to November 2014) are used.
-To be coherent, the data sets of observed precipitation and the WR calculations (from ERAI) are restricted to the same period.
+- 15 ENS for the last 20 years with five members only.
+In 2012, it was extended once a week to a 32-day lead time and the horizontal resolution varies from Tl639 (32 km) from t+0 to t+10days to Tl319 (64 km) from t+11 to t+32days.
+All of these datasets have been re-gridded onto a regular grid of 1 degree resolution based on an averaging up-scaling method.
+The rationale of using coarser resolution is i) to detect and so focus on larger scale precipitation deficits and ii) to take into account spatial bias in the model that could detect the right precipitation signal but with a slight spatial phasing error. - 20 In order to build the baseline (following a normalization technique) and to have a time series long enough to calculate the scores, 21 years of hindcasts (November 1992 to November 2013) of the forecasts (November 2012 to November 2014) are used.
+To be coherent, the datasets of observed precipitation and the WR calculations (from ERAI) are restricted to the same period.